DoctorWkt/CSCv2/Instructions.md

   * V: set if there was an overflow
   * Z: set if there was a carry

+4-bit binary nibble values are treated as signed values in the range -8 to +7 decimal.
 All ALU operations may set the negative (N) and zero (Z) flags.
 The the overflow (V) flag is set when the signed A and B values have one sign (positive or negative) and the result has a different sign.

-Note that the BCD operations do not set the overflow (V) flag.
+4-bit BCD nibble values are treated as unsigned values in the range 0 to 9 decimal.
+The BCD operations do not set the negative (N) or overflow (V) flag.
+If you try to do a BCD operation when one or the inputs is out of the 0 to 9 range, the result is zero.

 The carry (C) flag is set when the result does not fit into four bits.
 ALU operations that may set the carry (C) flag are: